A Characterization of Universally Optimal Queueing Regimes: Proof of the Main Result

-We now show that, in a game that starts at $\statex_{0}$, reneging is strictly dominated for all customers.
-Because $\differ_{\njobs(\statex_{0})-1}\parameters>0$, we know from \cref{le:stay-dominant} that it is a strictly dominant strategy for all customers except the last one to remain in the queue.
+We now show that, in a game that starts at $\statex_{0}$, no customer wants to renege immediately.
+By \cref{le:stay-dominant}, it is a strictly dominant strategy for all customers except possibly the last one to remain in the system.
 It remains to show that this is the case also for the last customer.
-Call this customer Kevin.
+Call this customer Chantal.

-We claim that, if Kevin remains in the queue as long as his position is at most $\njobs(\statex_{0})$, then his payoff is strictly positive.
-To achieve our goal, we couple two different regimes and we compare the payoffs of two customers, Kevin in our regime $\regime$ and Yasmine in a \ac{LCFS} regime.
-We assume that Yasmine is currently in the same position $\njobs(\statex_{0})$ as Kevin and remains in the queue as long as her position at most is at most $\njobs(\statex_{0})$, and the customers ahead of her are not reneging.
-We also assume that the arrival and service process in the two systems are completely coupled.

-Because $\differ_{\njobs(\statex_{0})}\ngparameters=0$, we know from \cref{le:remain} that Yasmine's continuation payoff is at least $0$ under $\ngparameters$ (in fact, it must be exactly $0$ but we don't need it for the argument).
-Therefore, Kevin's continuation payoff must be strictly positive since there is a strictly positive probability that Kevin will be served while Yasmine is still waiting in her system: This will happen if Nature creates the events that transition Kevin's system along the sequence $(\statex_{1},\dots,\statex_{\round})$, and then an arrival, and then $\njobs(\statex_{\round})$ services in a row.
-The customer who arrives when Kevin's system is at state $\statex_{\round}$ would be placed after Kevin (by definition of $\statex_{\round}$) but ahead of Yasmine (so Kevin will be at position $\njobs(\statex_{\round})$ in his system, whereas Yasmine will be at position $\njobs(\statex_{\round})+1$ in her system).
-Therefore, following our sequence of events, Kevin will be served, whereas Yasmine will remain in her system.

-Therefore, we have shown that Kevin's continuation payoff under this strategy with parameters $\ngparameters$ is strictly positive.
-Since Kevin's payoff under this fixed strategy is a continuous function of $\parameters$, it follows that, if $\parameters$ are sufficiently close to $\ngparameters$, then his payoff with this strategy must also be strictly positive under $\parameters$, so it is strictly dominant for him to remain in the queue. \end{proof}